Here’s our tier list of the best guns available in Call of Duty: Modern Warfare - we’ll be keeping it updated at all times so come back often!

 Getting too close?
 Here’s what you can whack/stab/hack your enemies with.

 Keep an eye out for our guides on what guns to choose and the best loadouts to aim for!
 We'll be updating this page constantly once the meta has developed.
-In the meantime, we've got more Call of Duty: Modern Warfare guides for you, including how the new ranking and progression system works as well as the potential future Battle Royale mode.
+In the meantime, we've got more Call of Duty: Modern Warfare guides for you, including how the new ranking and progression system works as well how to unlock the fancy new Obsidian Camo for your guns.

 We've got all our guides over at our Call of Duty: Mobile guide hub to make things easier for you too!